umarsheikh13/windbreakercss/README.md

 @include windbreakercss($config);
 ```

-NOTE: We've added the property `responsive` to the utility above and added breakpoints to the root of the config to generate all the responsive classes.
+NOTE: We've added the property `responsive` to the utility above which is necessary to generate the responsive classes.

-## Advanced Usage
+## Multi Property Utilities

-If you have more than one property you would like to create a utility from then instead of adding a value e.g. `#fff` you can add a map of different properties, see example below:
+If you have more than one property you would like to create a utility from then you can pass a map to the values instead.
+In the example below we've added `border-color` and `color` to the utility values.

 ```scss
 $config: (